baubadil/elisso/README.md

 Development happens on 64-bit Gentoo Linux, but other Linuxes should work.
 Other operating systems have not been tested, but patches are welcome.

+To build, run `./configure` and then `kmk`. "kmk" is the make utility of kBuild.
+`kmk BUILD_TYPE=debug` will create a debug build instead of a release build.

+There is no "kmk install" yet; after building, you will find the executable under `out/linux.amd64/{release|debug}/stage/bin/elisso`.

 Requirements:

  1) The elisso repository requires the XWP library from phoxygen (https://github.com/baubadil/phoxygen) to build.
     I haven't yet figured out how to do this with git submodules.
-Instead, the elisso tree has symlinks that point into ../phoxygen/include and ../phoxygen/src.
-So clone both the phoxygen and the elisso repos under the same parent directory (e.g. as src/phoxygen and src/elisso).
+Instead, the elisso tree has symlinks that point into `../phoxygen/include` and `../phoxygen/src`.
+So clone both the phoxygen and the elisso repos under the same parent directory (e.g. as `src/phoxygen` and `src/elisso`).

  2) Like phoxygen, elisso uses kBuild (the VirtualBox build system; http://trac.netlabs.org/kbuild).
 On Gentoo, it's dev-util/kbuild and should be installed already if you have VirtualBox installed as it's required for